berkeley-cs61as/markdown-courseware/textbook/chapter16 6 - scheme1.scm and Generic Operators/section06 Homework 6.md

     (t r i s)

 0c.
-Since all the Racket primitives are automatically available in racket-1, you might think you could use STk's primitive map function.
+Since all the Racket primitives are automatically available in racket-1, you might think you could use Racket's primitive map function.
 Try these
 examples:

     Racket-1: